slushman/slushman-astro/src/pages/post/headless-theme-for-wordpress.md

 category: ["Headless WordPress"]
 heroAccount: 'lisanguyen'
 heroPhotographer: 'Lisa Nguyen'
 description: "How to create a theme for a headless WordPress install.
-Yeah, you still need a theme..."
+Even when the front-end of your site isn't displayed by WordPress, you still need a theme."
 slug: headless-theme-for-wordpress
 relatedPosts:
+- deploying-a-react-app-to-netlify
 - editor-links-for-headless-wordpress-themes
 - headless-wordpress-create-react-app
 ---